Why Your Parent Still Runs the Business They Gave You.

 That's not a transition.
 That's a rebranding.

-After seven years working inside family businesses, one thing is consistent: the problem people think they're solving is never the real problem.
+After 8 years working inside family businesses, one thing is consistent: the problem people think they're solving is never the real problem.
 A parent who won't step back isn't a personnel issue.
 It's a structure issue dressed up as a relationship issue.
 Those are not the same fix.

 This is you if you're running the day-to-day and still calling your parent before anything that actually matters.